What makes NAB case against Fawad flawed and fishy

 Ultimately, even the contract awarded to the “favourite” company was also cancelled, which means there was zero loss to the government exchequer.
 There is no allegation against Fawad of illegal gains by the NAB, which makes the entire case flawed and fishy.

-“This is worst conceivable victimisation and witch hunt,” a senior government servant, who closely knows Fawad, told The News, adding, “I appeal to the higher judiciary to protect the freedom and rights of citizens and uphold rule of law and rein in the publicity hungry NAB.”
+“This is worst conceivable victimisation and witch hunt,” a senior government servant, who closely know Fawad, told The News, adding, “I appeal to higher judiciary to protect the freedom and rights of citizens and uphold rule of law and rein in the publicity hungry NAB.”

 Comments